My personal interests are varied and range from cooking to writing to photography.

 Some damp problems, like rising damp (the structural dampness inside the walls that indicates a breach in structure of a building, resulting in rain intrusion from outside or condensation from within) will need professional advice, but genuine rising damp is rare.

-Below, you will find three simple solutions to prevent dampness in your home.
+Here are three simple solutions to prevent dampness in your home: